How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 3. SEO and Discoverability

-• Subtitles create keyword-rich content for AI Overviews and featured snippets
+• Subtitles feed AI Overviews and featured snippets with keyword-rich content

-• YouTube's search algorithm uses captions to understand video content
+• YouTube's search uses captions to understand video content

-• Social media platforms use subtitle text for content recommendation
+• Social platforms use subtitle text for recommendations

-• AI-powered search tools (ChatGPT, Perplexity) can cite specific video moments
+• AI search tools (ChatGPT, Perplexity) can cite specific moments

 4. Global Reach and Localization

-• Build global audiences without multilingual voiceover costs
+• Build a global audience without multilingual voiceover budgets

 Methods to Add Automatic Subtitles to Videos